SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    ">", "more than"
    "!", "doesnt equal"

-Furthermore, you can use palceholders that reference attributes of the associated Workflow as seen in the following example:
+Furthermore, you can use palceholders that reference to attributes of the associated workflow as seen in the following example:

   .. code-block:: xml
     :linenos:

     {Manufacturer}=Adobe AND {Product}!Reader

-In this case the email will be sent if: The Workflow parameter "Manufacturer" is filled with the value "Adobe" and the parameter "Product" does not equal "Reader".
+In this case, the email will be sent if the Workflow parameter "Manufacturer" is filled with the value "Adobe" and the parameter "Product" does not equal "Reader".

 ------------------
 Recipient
 ------------------

 Defines the recipient of the email.
-You can specify a concrete adresse such as "support@silvermonkey.net" or use diffrent placeholders:
+You can specify a concrete adresse such as "support@silvermonkey.net" or use different placeholders:

 .. csv-table::
    :header: "Property","Description"